 The paint was slightly chipping away in spots, enough to show the gorgeous blue paint it had originally been before the red.

-When you’re using this method, you want to apply the topcoat thick, in order to seal in all the chips and make sure it doesn’t continue chipping.
+When you’re using this method, you want to apply the topcoat thick, to seal in all the chips and make sure it doesn’t continue chipping.

 Do not sand in between coats when applying the Polyurethane no matter what the can says!